 • ISO/CD TS 18718 [En desarrollo]

-Assessment of soil functions and related-ecosystem services: definitions and conceptual Framework
+Soil functions and related-ecosystem services: definitions and conceptual framework

 • ISO/CD TS 18721 [En desarrollo]